fkarg/fkarg.github.io/drafts/the-lean-startup.md

 decisions.

 The goal of an [MVP][mvp-slc] is to start the learning process - early adopters don't need a fully working solution.
-Protypes work fine - only do what you need to learn.
+Prototypes work fine - only do what you need to learn.

 A startup needs to know they are actually improving their product, that they are making progress.
-For that, meticiulously track your key metrics.
+For that, meticulously track your key metrics.
 Turning the growth engine, validated learning design changes _have_ to improve metrics.

 Running daily experiments is perfect.
 Map and model customer flows.
 Do a cohort